 I am currently in the process of grieving and processing my emotions after what has been a very tough week.
 For days, I was in denial and shock as I did what I could to avoid the pain and heaviness in my heart.
 Today, feeling in much need of self-care and inspiration, I took myself out on a brunch date at a local cafe – taking with me my entire poetry collection (so far).
 And I’m excited to share with you my favourite poetry books that have stirred my soul and won my heart.

 I truly believe that poetry, among other forms of art, make life worth living.
-Coming from someone who is passionate about personal finance and has worked in insurance, banking and tax, I feel life would be plain, boring, and meaningless without frequent reminders of what we love and live for.
+Coming from someone who is passionate about personal finance and has worked in insurance, banking and tax, I feel life would be boring and meaningless without frequent reminders of what we love and live for.
 Why we get up in the morning; what we work so hard for.
 What are we really chasing?

 Here are some books which, for me, have done exactly that.